mkofdwu/pleco_to_anki/README.md

 <img src="./example/example.png" width="300" />

+## Update (20 Jan 2024)

+To make this script more accessible to fellow-chinese learners, I made an app that achieves the same purpose but doesnt require python or even a PC. https://github.com/mkofdwu/pleco_to_anki_app

 ## Usage

 You have to use python to run this script.
 Install the requirements with pip install -r requirements.txt